Guidelines for teacher and course evaluations

 2. For assessments in question, additional considerations may include:

-3. Whether the degree of contact between teacher and student is reasonable for purposes of rendering an assessment of teaching effectiveness.
+3. The degree of contact between Teacher and Trainee is reasonable for purposes of rendering an assessment of Teaching Effectiveness.

 In circumstances where arguments for and against upholding an appeal are balanced, the resolution will be to favour the appellant.

-Instances may arise where a Course or Component Director identifies that a teacher received a low or incorrect assessment as a result of a system error beyond the teachers control.
+Instances may arise where a Course or Component Director identifies that the teacher assessment was submitted erroneously (due to a systems error beyond the teacher's control).
 Examples of a system error include receiving low ratings as a result of miskey issues (ratings do not correspond with comments), or being assessed for the incorrect teaching activity.
 Included below are guidelines for appeal requests and the adjudication of appeal requests, including the reporting process.

 Course or Component Director Appellant Responsibilities:

-1. The Course or Component Director who has identified the low or incorrect assessment will formally notify the Office of Assessment and Evaluation (md.oae@utoronto.ca).
+1. The Course or Component Director who has identified the incorrect assessment will formally notify the Director Program Evaluation, Medical Education by email (md.oae@utoronto.ca).
 There is no need to copy in the Clinical Chief and Departmental Chair/Divisional Head for the teacher in question.

 2. Appeals requests must be submitted no more than one year after the release of the assessment in question.